 What does this mean?
 If you were to have 400w of solar, for example, putting out an average of about 20 amps per hour it would take approx. 4 hours in the morning to return your LiFePO4 to 100%, then go into monitoring or maintenance mode.
-There is a technical argument about the best no load charge levels for LiFePO4, but that is a whole other article and will bore most people to tears.
+There is a technical argument about the best no load (float) charge levels for LiFePO4, but that is a whole other article and will bore most people to tears.
 Drop me a line if you want to learn more.
 Using the same solar output, the AGM will complete the bulk charging stage in a similar time frame to around 80-85%, but the absorption stage where current to is reduced to much lower amperage, with voltage kept stable, can take another 4-6 hrs to get your batteries all the way to 100%.
 This equates to poor utilisation and efficiency of solar and the need for more solar watts compared to LiFePO4.
 You still need the 400w size (in this example) to provide the bulk charge in the morning so that you have the rest of the sunlight hours to complete the charging process.
 With LiFePO4 it will take whatever current you give it (within the design parameters) until it’s almost full then tapers off (tail or termination current) to 100%.
-As it achieves 100% in a much shorter time frame, you can therefore reduce your solar requirements compared with that required for AGM.
+As it achieves 100% in a much shorter time frame with less overall energy, you can therefore reduce your solar requirements compared with that required for AGM.

 If you are using your batteries every day, or regularly camping off-grid for long periods of time, then LiFePO4 is by far the most cost effective, long term option.
 If you only use it once a month, stick with LA unless you have a weight or space issue.
 Yes, they are more up front, but less per ah and per cycle over the long term.
 You will also need less solar watts as it charges at a faster rate, takes up less space and also results in less weight in your vehicle with LiFePO4.
 It gives you more usable ah in the same size battery or allows you to have much less ah capacity overall.